yannickwurm/semi_automated_r_coursework_marking/README.md

 Running typically requires installing all the R libraries that students depend on.

-I had to check for "Error"  `Execution halted` messages that occurred when students had superfluous commands in their code (e.g. calling variable that don't exist, etc)
+I had to check for "Error"  `Execution halted` messages that occurred when students had superfluous commands in their code (e.g. calling variable that don't exist, etc). **When this happens, add a `additional_notes.txt` into the student's directory.**

 (This creates a detailed html doc for each student, highlighting which tests failed and which worked - thanks to R's testthat unit testing package)